Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 There are thousands of hospitals nationwide.
 Most are “general hospitals” set up to diagnose and treat most major medical conditions.

-A general hospital may not offer the latest and most cutting-edge diagnostic tools or treatments or be staffed by highly trained specialists.
-If you suffer from a particular type of injury, you might be better served by seeking out a hospital devoted to treating people with similar conditions.
+If you suffer from a particular type of injury, you might be better served by seeking a hospital to treat people with similar conditions.
 For example, a person with severe and widespread burns should be treated by a specialized burn center.

 Emergency Rooms